Some Basic Concepts of Chemistry - Notes, Topics, Formula, Books, FAQs

 The chemical reaction is given as follows:

-In this concept, we also study about the "limiting reagent".
+In this concept, we also study the "limiting reagent".
 It is the substance that is present in reactants in a smaller amount.
-In other words, limiting reagent is a substance which will be completely finished or react in the given chemical reaction.
+In other words, a limiting reagent is a substance that will be completely finished or react in the given chemical reaction.

 Some important Concentration Terms